Diagnosis

 ]

 In most cases, the initial evidence reported by a patient is related to the conditions in the rankings.
 However, we've noticed that some users provide initial evidence but later deny all of its related symptoms, causing the engine to broaden its search space and return unrelated conditions.
-Designating evidence as "initial" prevents this.
+Designating evidence as initial

 Common risk factors